Chenxi Wang (王晨曦)

 News: Canvas is accepted to NSDI'23.
 Congrats to Yifan and all the collaborators!

-News: MemLiner awarded the Jay Lepreau Best Paper Award at OSDI'22.
+News: MemLiner was awarded the Jay Lepreau Best Paper Award at OSDI'22.
 Congrats to Haoran and the great team!

 I am actively looking for self-motivated master and Ph.D. students.
 Please contact me if you are interested in system research!